- slide 1 of 2

 The Scarlet Letter - Initially affixed as a punishment for adultery, the scarlet letter means different things as the novel progresses.
 At first it means adultery.
 Then it means able.
 Its meaning then becomes indefinite.
 It is eventually looked on as a symbol of strength.
 The townspeople regard it as an object of scorn.
 Hester regards it as a constant reminder of her sin.
-Outsiders see it as a novelty and some Native Americans presume it's a distinguishing mark for someone of status.
+Outsiders see it as a novelty, and some Native Americans presume it's a distinguishing mark for someone of status.

 The Mark on Dimmesdale's Chest - Dimmesdale's mark is an outward manifestation of inward corruption and hypocrisy.
-Like his sin it remains secret from the public, but is known to him and to Chillingworth, who symbolizes the devil.
+Like his sin it remains secret from the public but is known to him and to Chillingworth, who symbolizes the devil.

 Pearl - More than a character, Pearl is a living symbol of Hester's sin, a constant reminder of her infidelity.
-She pesters not only Hester, but Dimmesdale, who she recognizes as being guilty of the same crime as her mother.
+She pesters not only Hester, but Dimmesdale, whom she recognizes as being guilty of the same crime as her mother.

 - slide 2 of 2